samuelmaina/samuelmaina/README.md

 - 👋 Hi, I’m @samuelmaina
-- 👀 I’m interested in maths
+- 👀 I’m interested in maths, computer science and software engineering
-- 🌱 I’m currently learning software engineering
-- 💞️ I’m looking to collaborate on github
 - 📫 How to reach me samuelmayna@gmail.com

 <!---